Personal Values Assessment

-The Barrett Values Centre offers a FREE, online Personal Values Assessment in which an individual is given a list of 66 different values to review and then select those that reflect who the person is.
-This assessment takes only a few minutes to complete, and the results report can be helpful in a number of ways:
+The Barrett Values Centre offers an online Personal Values Assessment in which an individual is given a list of 66 different values to review and then select those that reflect who the person is.
+This assessment cost $19.99 and takes only a few minutes to complete, and the results report can be helpful in a number of ways:

 - Values are organized into categories or themes

 - Values are broken down into what your values say about you and the type of person you are

 - Self-development exercises to challenge you to prioritize your top 3 values and dig into a deeper definition and the ultimate importance of each